 These principles underscore the potential of microbubble and nanobubble technology to revolutionize the preservation of fruits and vegetables.
 By leveraging their unique properties, these technologies can offer more effective, sustainable, and environmentally friendly solutions to postharvest challenges.

 Fig 1.
 Diagram showing the different layers of a microbubble, the gas core has a radius typically between 0.58 µm and the shell thickness is between 1-100 nm.
-[Harfield, C. et al. (2013)]
+(Harfield, C. et al. 2013)

 MECHANISMS OF MICROBUBBLE ACTION IN PRESERVATION

-Oxidation and Reactive Oxygen Species (ROS) Production: Microbubbles containing oxygen or ozone are capable of generating reactive oxygen species (ROS), such as hydroxyl radicals and singlet oxygen.
+Oxidation and Reactive Oxygen Species (ROS) Production: according to…….Microbubbles containing oxygen or ozone are capable of generating reactive oxygen species (ROS), such as hydroxyl radicals and singlet oxygen.
 These ROS are highly reactive and can effectively inactivate spoilage microorganisms by damaging their cellular components.
 This mechanism ensures that fruits and vegetables remain fresh for longer periods.
 Research by Nakabayashi & Kobayashi (2021) and Takahashi et al. (2023) has demonstrated the efficacy of ROS in microbial inactivation, highlighting the potential of microbubble technology in enhancing food preservation processes.

 Cavitation Effects: When microbubbles collapse, they induce localized high temperatures and pressures, a phenomenon known as cavitation.
 These extreme conditions create shock waves that can disrupt microbial cell membranes, leading to the inactivation of spoilage-causing microorganisms.
 This process ensures that the produce is free from harmful pathogens.
 Wu et al. (2019) have documented the significant impact of cavitation effects on microbial inactivation, showcasing the potential of microbubbles in maintaining the safety and quality of fresh produce.